A link to reset your password has been sent to your email

 The People’s Palace is one of the most important monuments of San Gimignano, being both the home of the Civic Museum and rich in paintings by the Florentine and Sienese schools (dating from the 13th century) such as the “Crucifix”, painted by Coppo di Marcovaldo, the triptyches by Niccolò Tegliacci and Taddeo di Bartolo, dating from the 14th century, and other important works of art dating from the 15th century painted by Domenico Michelino, Pinturicchio and Filippino Lippi.

-I’m a converse collector, travel addict (can't stop, won't stop), and Happiness Activist.
-I mostly follow the sun for an endless summer switching between the Northern and Southern Hemispheres where you’ll find me in Bali half the year.
-I’m living a laptop lifestyle as a storyteller inspiring happiness, global awareness, and joyful living in everyone I meet.
-For over 15 years, with more than 12,000 hours of teaching experience through my writings, workshops, podcast and international retreats & trainings I've activated people to get unstuck from their pain and uplevel their happiness.
+Silvia is a converse collector, travel addict (can't stop, won't stop), and Happiness Activist.
+She mostly follows the sun for an endless summer switching between the Northern and Southern Hemispheres where you’ll find me in Bali half the year.
+She's a storyteller inspiring happiness, global awareness, and joyful living in everyone she meets.
+For over 15 years, with more than 12000 hours of teaching experience through her writings, workshops, podcast, and international retreats and trainings she has activated people to get unstuck from their pain and uplevel their happiness.